Contact Albert Sykes for more information: asykes at democraticeducation.org

 Report and Wrap of A Year at Mission Hill: If you missed the flurry of chapter releases, articles, and media connected to the film, or if you just want to watch them again and read some inspiring commentary about what education can and ought to be, this is for you.

 A Year at Mission Hill - Official Website

 It can be difficult to stay "up to speed" on all the different things happening around educational change in the U.S. and Puerto Rico.
 Many activists and educators have shared the challenge they face in making time to step back and make sense of how their efforts fit into a larger picture.

-Network Learning Calls provide an opportunity to more deeply understand an issue, learn more about an upcoming campaign, or to simply increase community engagement on timely topics and calls to action.
+National Learning Calls provide an opportunity to more deeply understand an issue, learn more about an upcoming campaign, or to simply increase community engagement on timely topics and calls to action.

 You can find an archive of our calls below.